 If like me, you attended Amsterdam’s Guy Park Avenue Elementary School in the early 1960’s, the names of these teachers would be familiar to you.
-Mrs. Palazzole, Mrs Riley, Mrs Templeton, Mrs Miller, Mrs Cannon and Miss Hoos.
+Mrs. Palazzole, Mrs. Riley, Mrs. Templeton, Mrs. Miller, Mrs. Cannon and Miss Hoos.
 My favorite was today’s Amsterdam Birthday Celebrant, Elizabeth Kent.
 She taught second grade at Guy Park and she made learning so interesting that I can remember actually being disappointed when the bell rang at the end of a school day.
 She and I had a great teacher-student connection, which I think was because we both loved to read.

-She would take me down into the basement of that school where there was a few old shelves filled with library books and she’d help me pick out a good one to read.
+She would take me down into the basement of that school where there were a few old shelves filled with library books and she’d help me pick out a good one to read.
 She’d always encourage me to pick one that had a few more pages and slightly harder-to-understand words than I was used to reading.
 My favorites became books about American History and biographies of Major League baseball players.
 I’d bring a book home almost every afternoon, read it cover to cover that night and bring it back to Mrs. Kent the next morning.
 She’d then ask me questions about it or ask me to draw a picture depicting something I especially enjoyed in the book.

 Mrs. Kent shares her April 9 birthday with this legendary Amsterdam High School coach.